sxiii/bank-of-ideas/README.md

 ## The Open Bank of Ideas
 Have you ever felt that you have really cool idea, but lacked something to develop it further?
-It might be lack of knowledge, resources, human, time, money or a mix of these points?
+It might be lack of knowledge, resources, people, time, money or a mix of these points?
-But you still believe that idea is so cool and need to be made someday buy someone?
+Still believe that idea is so cool and need to be made someday buy someone?
 THE OPEN BANK OF IDEAS IS YOUR SAFE TICKET!
-Read on next to know more.

-The following document is a FAQ about The Open Bank of Ideas.
+The following document is a FAQ about The Open Bank of Ideas and its honored community.

 ### What is this all about
-The Open Bank of Ideas is DRAFT place to openly exchange ideas for any project.
+The Open Bank of Ideas is DRAFT place to **openly exchange ideas for any project**.

 It can be anything, from small electronic device that will help people do something, to multi-purpose international corporation.
 DRAFT, because github is mostly good for this task, but NEVER PERFECT.
-I might decide to move the bank somewhere.
-Ideally, we would prefer to move to some sort of blockchain-based, decentralized git, if we this solution will be more stable than github (but github and gitlab would still receive mirrors of The Open Bank in this case)
+We might decide to move the bank somewhere.
+Ideally, move it to some sort of blockchain-based, decentralized git, if it'll be more stable than github.
+Github and gitlab would still receive mirrors of The Open Bank in any case.

+### What is The Open Bank exactly?
-You can see this as a global, international brainstorming room, where everybody is always welcome!
+* You can see this as a **global brainstorming room**, where everybody is always welcome!
-In the same way, The Open Bank can be seen as human ideas preservation place, similar to "Svalbard Global Seed Vault"  (github projects are stored there too, so OUR IDEAS might be in the next batch!).
-In another way, you can see The Open Bank as an open information space.
+* In another way, The Open Bank is an **open information space**.
 You can sent your idea to float and develop in here.
+* In the same way, The Open Bank can be seen as **human ideas preservation place**, similar to "Svalbard Global Seed Vault" (github projects are stored there too, so our ideas might be in the next batch!).
+* Last way, you can see The Open Bank as **international hackathon that never stops**.

 Q: "Can I work on my own project here, (and use this to hunt a team or more ideas)"?
 A: YES, this is also welcome in The Open Bank of Ideas.

-If you're still thinking "is my idea worth adding to the bank?", go to the FAQ section called "Adding ideas to the bank (AKA RULES)" and add your idea with special marker.
-Add your concirns about why it SHOULD and why it SHOULD NOT be made by somebody, and as the next step community will discuss your ideas and it's future here.
+If you're still thinking "is my idea worth adding to the bank?", go to the FAQ section called "Adding ideas to the bank (AKA RULES)" and add your idea with special tag #unsure.
+Add your concirns about why it SHOULD and why it SHOULD NOT be made by somebody, and as the next step community will discuss your ideas and project's future.
 Everybody's ideas are welcome!

 NB: In more complex projects, people might decide to actually USE the idea but go a DIFFERENT ROUTE comparing to idea / plan / description.
 In fact, this will happen most of the time.
 This is normal, nobody's to blame, it's called **pivoting** in startup/business environment or **forking** in github terminology.

 ### What is the purpose of the bank?
 * Let the ideas come true (better if your idea will be made by some community, rather then never made by anyone, right?)
+* Give a fascinating, motivating and entertaining out-of the box experience
-* Solve the "lack-of-creativity" or "stucking" problem (it's when you're tired in the process of finding an interesting idea) * Give an fascinating, motivating and entertaining out-of the box experience
+* Solve the "lack-of-creativity" or "stuck" problem (when you're tired in the process of finding an interesting idea)
 * Honor the author of the idea in case if he wants to (NB: similar ideas might **already** be introduced by other people long time before The Open Bank of Ideas appeared!)

 Important to note here: **NO STRINGS ATTACHED**.
-It means, that your idea can be stored and not realized.
-Or your idea might be realized without mentioning you as an author.
-Or the ideas published here might not lead to successful projects or won't allow you earn some skills or money.
-It might help you find a team or build your community as well as it might destroy your team or community.
-So, by using The Open Bank of Ideas you realized that no strings attached.
+It means that your idea can be stored and never happen.
+Or your idea might be developed without mentioning you as an author.
+Or the ideas published here might not lead to successful projects.
+Or won't allow you earn some skills, or money.
+It might help you find a team, or build your community, as well as it might destroy your team or community.
+So, by using The Open Bank of Ideas you realized that **litetally no strings are attached anywhere**.
+We do have an "open-source codex of honor", some basic rules and moral guidelines (read on that further down below).

 ### Who can use the bank?
 * startuper (solo) or a startup team
-* scientist
+* developers & scientists
 * creative professions: coder, DIY person, artist, painter, book writer, musician or DJ, photographer, videographer
 * other individual (you?)
-* individual, company (both for-profit and non-profit)
+* company or organization (both for-profit and non-profit)
+* business accelerator or business angel community
+* startup hub or techno-park
+* team of professionals that lacks ideas to work on

 ### What ideas can be in the bank?
 A good item for the bank would be:
 * A startup idea with basic project description (example: a VR/AR/MR gaming park of a new level)
 * Business plan of certain level (ideally, including the most parts) (example: how to make a new type of restaurant)
 * Idea of a new methodology that will help with something (example: methodology on how to build an opensource city)
-* Description of new methodic of study (example: how to study chemistry to understand it better and faster)
+* Description of new method of study (example: how to study chemistry to understand it better and faster)
 * New mixed research area that isn't developed enough (example: biology of the brain + IT = neuro-interfaces etc.)
+* Artificial Intelligence and Machine Learning projects (example: new type of AI)
 * Computer game idea (example: a quest game about small creatures that are secretly live beneath the planet surface)
 * New computer gaming experience idea (ex.: new physical controller type, game with new principle etc.)
-* Film idea (it can be anything from indie film to a large hollywood-style blockbuster)
+* Film idea (anything from indie film to a large hollywood-style blockbuster)
 * Electronic device idea or project drawing to create some sort of useful device
-* Software idea, software methodology, code examples etc (main github stuff that's already in here)
+* Software ideas, software methodology, code examples etc (main github stuff that's already in here)
 * Economics or fin-tech idea (example: new cryptocurrency or token project)
 * Transparency, governance or management idea (examples: new decentralized or blockchain project)
-* Interconnection or networking ideas (examples: new network protocol or topology)
+* Interconnection, IoT or networking ideas (examples: new network protocol or topology)
 * Cypher or encryption idea (example: new quantum-tolerant encryption algorithm)
+* Architecture idea or project drawing (example: an open-source program to plan and project smart villages)
 * New standard, standard group or standardizing methodology (example: standarts for creating optical links for quantum computers)
 * If you're still unsure, go to the FAQ section called "Adding ideas to the bank (AKA RULES)" and add your idea with special marker.
 Add your concirns about why it SHOULD and why it SHOULD NOT be made by somebody, and as the next step community will discuss your ideas and it's future here.
 Everybody's ideas are welcome!

 ### What else can be in the bank?
-Any smaller idea for the **creating** an object (physical or virtual) will also do:
+Any smaller idea for the **creating** an "single" object (physical or virtual) will also do:
 * book (may include or not include main plot points)
 * audio track (may include or not genre and track texture)
-* painting (may include or not include pallette and style)
+* painting or drawing (may include or not include pallette and style)
+* photographs ideas, photo session ideas, photo editing techniques
+* tutorials, how-to's
 * social/blog post, topic, or social campaign based on some topic
+* UI concepts
+* scientific video, video concepts or possible topics

 ### What should be level of the detail to get into the bank?
-The level of detail of the project can be any (but the more developed the better):
+The level of detail of the project can be any (the more developed the better):
 * Basic draft of the idea without large description
-* Medium-described projects with some ideas and details around it
+* Medium-described projects with ideas and details around it
 * Fully-blown project with business plan, financial plan, drawings, schematics and simulations

 The level of detail of your publication will also clarify your own level of interest in the development and might attract (or distract) other developers.
 Please take your time to prepare high-quality materials, without grammatical or other errors at your best.